aminmb2800/Comparison-Service/README.md

 ## Feedback Of Result

-As a computer student, I am eager to learn a lot in this field.
-This code can show equal values in the final file but can not show inequality in one line.
+This code can show equal values in the final file and can show inequality in one line.
-I hope I can find a solution to this problem with your help.

 [Back To The Top](#Comparison-Service)